Keilan Watson notches six tries as Woking trounce Croydon

 Croydon realised they had to keep the ball in hand and ground Woking down to their try line with short runs and keeping the ball close.
 After sustained pressure Woking leaked a try from a five-metre scrum and it was 12-7.

-Injuries reduced both sides to 14 men, increasing the space for Woking’s backline flyers, and three more tries put them 29-7 up at half-time.
+Injuries reduced both sides to 14 men which, although keeping the numbers even, increased the space for Woking’s backline flyers.
+Another three tries before half-time took the score to 29-7 at the interval.

-With Croydon losing another player after the break, Woking’s number 13 Carl Jacobz and winger Charlie Goddard joined in a display of ruthless try scoring around the edges.
+The second half started with another Croydon player leaving the field to make it 14 v 13, and with Woking’s Carl Jacobz at 13 and winger Charlie Goddard determined not to let Keihlan score all the tries, the scene was set for a display of ruthless try scoring around the edges.

 Croydon were flagging trying to defend the wings and the Woking pack were recycling well in the middle, with Josh Claydon a handful.
 Croydon put their effort into attacking and clawed back two tries in the last ten minutes.